B1. Number Sense

 Before learning (Warm-Up)

-Prepare kits containing five labeled paper strips ("Cubit", "Strip A", "Strip B", "Strip C" and "Strip D") and a copy of appendix 4.1.
+Prepare kits containing five labelled paper strips ("Cubit", "Strip A", "Strip B", "Strip C" and "Strip D") and a copy of Appendix 4.1.
 Provide one kit for each team of two students.

 Note: Paper strips, which can be cut from unlined sheets of chart paper must be exactly the lengths specified in the table below.